hantsy/spring-webmvc-functional-sample/README.md

 # Functional programming in Spring MVC
 Spring 5.0 embraced ReactiveStreams specification, introduced a new Reactive Stack as an alternative of traditional Servlet stack.
 And it also  brought a new functional programming model to developers.
 But it only supported Reactive stack.

-The good news is in the incoming 5.2, the functional like APIs are be porting back the Servlet stack.
+The good news is in the incoming 5.2, the functional like APIs are be porting back to the Servlet stack.
 For those developers who are stick on Servlet stack and want to experience the new programming model, it is absolutely a startling news.

 In this post, let's  take a glance at the new functional feature in Spring MVC.